mafintosh/add-to-systemd/README.md

 Usage: add-to-systemd name [options] command...

-  --user, -u  [user]      User the service will run as --cwd,  -c  [dir]       Set the cwd of the service --env,  -e  [name=val]  Add env vars to the service
+  --user, -u  [user]      User the service will run as --cwd,  -c  [dir]       Set the cwd of the service (Defaults to the current directory) --env,  -e  [name=val]  Add env vars to the service

 ```